What’s the most important part of a thriving business?

 They come across the packages on the landing page one by one, like this:

-By answering the “Which package should I buy?” question in the FAQ, Nathan clarifies that there are indeed multiple packages, and some are better than others.
+By answering “Which package should I buy?” in the FAQ, Nathan clarifies that there are indeed multiple packages, and some are better suited to certain buyers than others.

-This prevents someone from accidentally clicking the first Buy button they see, thinking that they are all the same, only to realize that they bought the wrong product.
+This prevents someone from accidentally clicking the first Buy button they see, thinking they’re all the same, only to realize they bought the wrong product.

 3. There’s nothing worse than feeling used